 Next Stop Shop

-A retired city bus, transformed into a traveling hub for artists, entrepreneurs, and community connection.
+A retired city bus transformed into a traveling hub.

 The story of Pattern’s Next Stop Shop began in 2018 with a spark of inspiration.
-Polina pitched the idea of transforming a retired IndyGo bus into a graffiti-covered backdrop for a fashion shoot.
-IndyGo donated a decommissioned bus, local artists brought it to life, and before long, the project grew into something far bigger than anyone expected.
+Polina pitched transforming a retired IndyGo bus into a graffiti-covered backdrop for a fashion shoot.
+IndyGo donated a decommissioned bus, local artists brought it to life, and the project quickly grew beyond its original vision.

-It appeared in editorials and photoshoots, including the cover of Pattern Magazine: The Art Issue.
-What began as a backdrop for creative expression became something much larger—a space that could host creativity, not just showcase it.
+What started as a backdrop—featured in editorials and even the cover of Pattern Magazine: The Art Issue—became something more: a space that could host creativity, not just showcase it.

 Seasonal residencies last about three months, long enough for tenants to build momentum, meet new customers, and gather insights to fuel their next phase of growth.
 Vendors also have the opportunity to rent the space for shorter pop up events.